 Tricks you know

 It’s also wise to help the healing process by watching what you eat.
 Healthy foods, with lots of vitamins and protein, are better.
 You should cut off processed sugar because that kills healthy bacteria in your body that might otherwise help fight off the foreign organisms and resulting infection.
+Make sure your are also using the right shoes.
+Take a look at the top vegan hiking boots for more unique options.

 With that being said, we’re curious if there are tricks and tips you know of that we missed.
 So tell us how you treat blisters and which of our methods you’re most likely to apply.
 The comment section is right below!